032922 4 B Opinion Piece Website Article Header

 Despite a spike in e-commerce sales during the pandemic, stores will remain at the heart of retail, but as consumer shopping habits are changing, the store’s role becomes more complicated.
 If brands can do it right and adapt to the latest technologies and consumer needs by creating unique and meaningful customer journeys, then they will be successful.
 It was evident that during the pandemic many consumers were left behind, reinforcing the importance of an in-store experience.

-This article was written by George Gottl, CCO and founder of UXUS, and first appeared on Designerati: https://designerati.co.uk/2022...
+This article was written by George Gottl, CCO and founder of FutureBrand UXUS, and first appeared on Designerati: https://designerati.co.uk/2022...

 Related Thinking